 - Frequently replacing your running shoes.

-- A long warm up (run slowly and ideally on a flat surface for the first 10-15 minutes of your run).
+- A long warm up (run slowly and ideally on a flat surface for the first 10 to 15 minutes of your run).

-- A cool down period (5-10 minutes of a brisk walk or very slow jog at the end of your run).
+- A cool down period (five to ten minutes of a brisk walk or very slow jog at the end of your run).

 - Hydration!
 Drink plenty of water.